Pete Hanna, Chair of Governors

 Katie Bedi, Co–opted Governor

-I have been part of the teaching team at Essendon for 15 years and have been part of the governing body for 9 of those years.
+I was part of the teaching team at Essendon for 15 years and part of the governing body for 9 of those years.
 It has been a pleasure and a privilege to see the school grow and change during the time that I have worked there, and to be part of a team who have a shared vision to give children a firm foundation in the skills, experiences and values that will be important to them as they grow up in an ever changing and challenging world.
+In July 2018, I left my teaching role but wanted to continue to support the school as a governor.

 I have worked with all age groups in the school but I have been particularly involved in developing the early years provision and building links between home and school for all our families as they begin their school journey.
 As a Church of England school it is important to show the difference that the values of the Christian faith make to everything that we do.
 These principles also make our links with St. Mary’s Church and the local community important as we live and work together.